jameshughes89/cs102/src/site/assignments/maze-solver-too/maze-solver-too.rst

 Part 5 --- Putting it Together
 ==============================

-Once comfortable that the ``LinkedPriorityQueue`` and ``AStarMazeSolver`` are working correctly, write a main method.
+Once confident that the ``LinkedPriorityQueue`` and ``AStarMazeSolver`` are working correctly, write a main method.
-Expect it to be short (less than 10 lines); if the main is long, something is wrong and you are working too hard.
-The final main method is remarkably similar to the one from assignment 2.
+Expect it to be short (less than 10 lines); if the main is long, something is wrong.
+The final main method is remarkably similar to the one from the previous assignment.

 In order to actually solve a maze, a few objects are needed